Billie Jean King: 1977

-The remainder of the year, King's win–loss record was 31–3, losing only to Evert, Dianne Fromholtz Balestrat, and Michelle Tyler.
+The remainder of the year, King's win–loss record was 31–3, losing to only Evert, Dianne Fromholtz Balestrat, and Michelle Tyler.
 King won five of the eight tournaments she entered plus both of her Wightman Cup matches.
 She defeated Navratilova all four times they played, including three times in three consecutive weeks, and beat Wimbledon champion Virginia Wade twice.
 Beginning September 26, King played seven consecutive weeks.
-She lost to Tyler in the second round in Palm Harbor, Florida and Fromholtz Balestrat in the semi-finals in Atlanta.
+She lost to Tyler in the second round in Palm Harbor, Florida, and Fromholtz Balestrat in the semi-finals in Atlanta.
 She then won three hard court tournaments in three consecutive weeks.
 She defeated Navratilova and Wendy Turnbull to win in Phoenix, losing only four points to Turnbull in the third set of the final.
 The next week, she defeated Navratilova, Fromholtz Balestrat, and Wimbledon runner-up Stöve to win in São Paulo.
 The third week, she defeated Ruzici, Stöve, and Janet Newberry Wright to win in San Juan.
 In November, Evert snapped King's 18-match winning streak in the final of the Colgate Series Championships in Mission Hills, California.
 King then won her Wightman Cup matches, defeated Navratilova to win the tournament in Japan, and beat Wade to win the Bremar Cup in London.
 King said, "I have never had a run like this, even in the years when I was Wimbledon champion.
 At 34, I feel fitter than when I was 24."